Zicocoo/COMP1044_CW_G21/README.md

 - **Login Username and Password**

-👯 If you already have an account, make sure fill in the correct **Username** and **Password**
+👯 If the librarian already has an account, make sure fill in the correct **Username** and **Password**.

-👯 If Enter Wrong Username or Password, **Username or Password is Invalid** will show.
+⚡ If the librarian enters **Wrong** Username or Password, **Username or Password is Invalid** will show.

+⚡ If the librarian doesn't input both Username & Password, straightly clicking login button, **Please Input Username and Password** will show.

+🤝 If the librarian enters **correct** Username and Password, login page will jump to the **Homepage**.

 - **New User Registration**

-🌱 If you don't have account to login, you can click register button on the login page.
+🌱 If new librarian doesn't have account to login, he can register a new account by clicking **Register now** button on the login page.

+⚡ Make sure all the columns must be filled, if there is any missing input in any column, when the register clicks **Sign Up**， an alert message **(missing part) must be filled out** will pop up, warning the register that the registration form is not submitted successfully.

-🌱 Make sure you fill in all the columns, click **Sign Up**， then you can get your own account!
+🤝 After the librarian fill in all the columns, click **Sign up**, then they can get their own library system account !

 ---